Dogs experience anxiety just like we do, and for a whole variety of reasons, some of which might come as a surprise to new dog owners.

-Homeopathy has several safe remedies to help your dog deal with anxiety.
-These remedies are very specific so you’ll need to pinpoint the exact cause of your pet’s problem.
+With several safe solutions to help your dog deal with anxiety.
+Homeopathy remedies are very particular, so you’ll need to pinpoint the exact cause of your pet’s problem.

-For Example, remedies containing Phosphorus 30C is recommended for noise phobias, while remedies containing Pulsatilla nigicans 30C is a good for dogs with separation anxiety.
+For instance, remedies containing Phosphorus 30C are recommended for noise phobias, while mixtures containing Pulsatilla nigicans 30C are suitable for your dog’s separation anxiety.

-We recommend Homeoanimal for natural, safe anxiety remedies that target your dogs problems directly.
+We highly recommend Zumalka for natural, safe homeopathy remedies for anxiety that directly target your dog’s problems.

 - Sweet marjoram